bhosalerahul9292/Real-Estate/README.md

 - create the api folder
 - initlize the npm using below command: npm init -y
-- update the package.json file to update/track node server contineoue
+- update the package.json file to update/track node server continoue

 #connect to the database (mongodb)
 - Install the mongoose package